zhizuio/EnrichIntersect/README.md

 # Warning

 This repository will not be updated anymore.
-It is replace by [ocbe-uio/EnrichIntersect](https://github.com/ocbe-uio/EnrichIntersect).
+It is replaced by [ocbe-uio/EnrichIntersect](https://github.com/ocbe-uio/EnrichIntersect).